 Getting rehab for addiction is a life-changing action that reflects courage and personal responsibility.
 Knowing several financial options are available to assist you or your loved one facing alcohol addiction can be the motivation needed for change.

-If you or a loved one needs help with addiction, and have questions about funding for rehab, contact a treatment provider for free and get the answers you need to get help.
+If you or a loved one needs help with addiction and have questions about funding for rehab, contact a treatment provider today to discuss treatment and financing options.